danascheider/rambo/README.md

   - `token` - the API key or token to be included in the security headers.
 This value will be used for any header whose name matches either "token" or "key" (not case-sensitive).

-If a `.rambo.yml` file is present and additional options are passed in, the option values that are passed in will override those in the `.rambo.yml` file.
+If a `.rambo.yml` file is present and additional options are passed in through the command line or Ruby API, the option values that are passed in will override those in the `.rambo.yml` file.

 ## Default Behavior
 In order to provide the best user experience to a majority of users, Rambo comes with some sensible defaults that are easily overridden in an optional `.rambo.yml` file, or by using command line flags or a Ruby option hash (see above).